This article was updated April 26, 2021.

 - Check service brake and parking brake for performance.

-During a recent inspection, Florida Highway Patrol Trooper Bobby Simmons points out how a brake drum is slightly thicker than a quarter inch which is within CVSA specs.
-Though obviously worn, the shoes are still within spec too.
+During an inspection, Florida Highway Patrol Trooper Bobby Simmons points out how a brake drum is slightly thicker than a quarter inch which is within CVSA specs.
+Though obviously worn, the shoes are still within spec, too.
 However, Simmons shows how the brakes on the opposite side of that trailer axle are in much better condition.

 “Brake linings look good.
-Matter of fact, looks like they’ve just been replaced,” says Simmons, who adds that it’s not uncommon to find brake components at various stages of wear throughout a tractor-trailer.
+Matter of fact, looks like they’ve just been replaced,” said Simmons, who adds that it’s not uncommon to find brake components at various stages of wear throughout a tractor-trailer.

 “Some carriers may say if you’re going to do a brake job on this side, then you’re automatically going to do one on this side to keep everything even,” Simmons explains.
 “It all depends (on the carrier).”